Ruppell/map-markers-and-popups/README.md

 ## Requirements

 - Marker and popup data should be stored in a json object.
-- It should be possible to set the default active marker, the default marker's popup will be shown by default (if data exists).
+- It should be possible to set the default active marker.
+The related popup will be shown (if data exists).
 - Only some of the markers will have popup data, so do account for this.
 - On desktop marker popups should be shown on hover.
 - On mobile and tablet the marker popups should be shown on touch/press.